davidwilliford99/davidwilliford99/README.md

 <a href="mailto:d9899w@gmail.com"><img src="https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white" alt="Gmail"></a>

 ### More About Me
 I am a passionate software dev and a Computer Science graduate from East Carolina University.
-I was always fascinated by the internet as a kid.
+I was always fascinated by the internet and online gaming as a kid, which led to me pursuing a career in computing.
 I am always learning new things and sharpening my existing skills.
 I deeply enjoy cloud computing, systems design and computer networking topics.
 Always open to discuss things.
 Never be afraid to reach out :)

 ### My Primary Tools